phoboslab/jsmpeg/README.md

 - `audioBufferSize` – when streaming, size in bytes for the audio decode buffer.
 Default 128*1024 (128kb).
 You may have to increase this for very high bitrates.
 - `onVideoDecode(decoder, time)` – A callback that is called after each decoded and rendered video frame
 - `onAudioDecode(decoder, time)` – A callback that is called after each decoded audio frame
+- `onPlay(player)` – A callback that is called whenever playback starts
+- `onPause(player)` – A callback that is called whenever playback paused (e.g. when .pause() is called or the source has ended)
+- `onEnded(player)` – A callback that is called when playback has reached the end of the source (only called when `loop` is `false`).
+- `onStalled(player)` – A callback that is called whenever there's not enough data for playback
+- `onSourceEstablished(source)` – A callback that is called when source has first received data
+- `onSourceCompleted(source)` – A callback that is called when the source has received all data

 All options except from `canvas` can also be used with the HTML Element through `data-` attributes.
 E.g. to specify looping and autoplay in JavaScript: